 Although we can buy exogenous melatonin in unregulated over-the-counter supplements in the United States, the fact that other countries — including the United Kingdom — require a prescription for melatonin is a reason to give it some serious consideration before popping open a bottle of melatonin pills.
 Not enough is known about the long-term effects of taking melatonin, especially at high doses.

-Starting with the lowest dose is the best way to reduce your chances of developing unwanted side effects, but even that can be challenging and confusing.
+Melatonin affects us all differently, so starting with the lowest dose is the best way to reduce your chances of developing unwanted side effects, but even that can be challenging and confusing.

+Melatonin supplements can last in your system for up to eight hours, but you don’t actually need them to fall asleep each night.
 Melatonin plays an important role in keeping your sleep schedule in line with your circadian rhythm.
 Getting sleepy at the right time will help you get the sleep you need to maximize your next-day energy levels and perform at your best.
 But not all melatonin is created equal.
 You might say that melatonin supplements and the natural melatonin your body makes are as different as night and day.

 Learn more about Rise for sales teams.